QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

-The factorization identity guarantees that the :math:`[\hat \Lambda, \hat \Pi]` representation satisfies both requirements for a canonical representation
+The factorization identity guarantees that the :math:`[\hat \Lambda, \hat \Pi]` representation satisfies both requirements for a canonical representation.